These simple Eggnog Shortbread Cookies are buttery and tender with cozy and festive eggnog flavours of nutmeg and rum.

 - ½ teaspoon rum extract

 - 1 ½ cups all-purpose flour

-- ½ cup icing sugar (to roll baked cookies in)
+- ½ cup powdered sugar (to roll baked cookies in)

-- In a large bowl using a handheld mixer beat the butter on high speed until creamy.
-Add the icing sugar, cornstarch, flour, nutmeg, and cinnamon and turn the mixer onto low speed at first and then increase the speed to high and beat until mixture is fluffy and light in color.
+- In a large bowl using a handheld mixer beat the butter on high speed for 1 minute until creamy.
+Add the powdered sugar, nutmeg, and rum extract and mix until combined.
+Add the cornstarch and flour and mix on low until incorporated.
+Turn up the mixer to high speed and whip for 2 full minutes or until fluffy.

-- Roll the cookie dough into balls about 1-inch in diameter placing 12 cookies on each pan.
-Bake the cookies one pan at a time for 24 minutes or until their undersides are lightly golden brown.
+- Roll the cookie dough into balls using about 1 tablespoon of dough per cookie and arrange on the prepared baking sheet, leaving 1 inch of spreading room between each cookie.
+Bake the cookies one pan at a time for 22-25 minutes or until the bottoms are lightly golden brown.

 - Let the cookies cool fully on a wire rack.
 Enjoy!